Best Time To Visit Penang - Travelswithsun

 View Of Penang From Atop Penang Hill – Photo by Travelswithsun

-1. Average Penang Temperatures By Month
+1. Average Temperatures By Month

 As you can see from the table below, the average temperatures in Penang are around 30°C.